SrPatsu21/VaporAPI/Documentation.md

 docker compose -f ./docker-compose.db.yml up
 ```

-Or if you don’t want to see the log (-d for detach).
+Or if you don`t want to see the log (-d for detach).

 ```bash
 docker compose -f ./docker-compose.db.yml up -d